SajjadAliZaidi/single-stop-frontend-code-challenge/README.md

 ## SingleStop Frontend Developer Code Challenge

 Thank you for taking the time to do our code challenge.
-Over the years we've been involved in many technical interviews --on both sides of the table.
+Over the years we've been involved in many technical interviews — on both sides of the table.
 We feel that this is a better way to know you as a developer than whiteboarding or solving esoteric puzzles.
 We _think_ this will take you around 2 to 2.5 hours to complete (excluding the extra credit) depending upon how many breaks you take.